3 - App Stacks and Default Variables

 For more information, see Application Default Variables.

-The Application Default are used throughout the scripts in the Service.
+The Application Defaults are used throughout the scripts in the Service.
 Here is an automatically-generated Start Service script that uses the

 RUNTIME_PATH variable to start Tomcat.